Tag Archives: learning disabilities

 “Would you play it for me, so that I can hear what it’s supposed to sound like?”
 I asked.

 This was my usual request, one that he was reluctant to indulge but always did.
 And it worked.
 I could feel the stress lift from him when he played.
-His odd hairy knuckles gently curled as he plucked delicately at the keys.
-Not only did this break the tension which seemingly straightened his spine, but this was how…
+His odd, hairy knuckles gently curled as he plucked delicately at the keys.
+Not only did this break the tension, which seemingly straightened his spine, but this was how…

-I learned all of the pieces assigned to me; I watched his fingers, memorized the keys, and secured the melody to my mind.
+I learned all the pieces assigned to me; I watched his fingers, memorized the keys, and secured the melody to my mind.

 “Mr. Lanza?”